Manninen Lab - The cell biology and genomics of prostate cancer

 Dr. Xiayun Yang; email: xiayun.yang@oulu.fi

-My PhD project consist in unveiling the role of the collagen binding a1- and a2-integrins in the prostate cancer progression.
+My PhD project consisted in unveiling the role of the collagen binding a1- and a2-integrins in the prostate cancer progression.
 We found that the dual loss of these integrins leads to a worse prognosis by activating EMT through TGFb activation.
-Also, we discover that Tead1, an transcription factor, is regulating the expression of these two integrins.
+Also, we discovered that Tead1, an transcription factor, is regulating the expression of these two integrins.
 In conclusion, the mutual loss of ITGA1/ITGA2/TEAD1 could be a biomarker for aggressive prostate cancer.

 M.Sc.
 Qin Zhang; email: qin.zhang@oulu.fi